f0bs/Predicting_NYC_Cab_Fares/README.md

 ### Decision Tree for High/Low Fare

 We used a Decision Tree model with the same input as in the linear regressions above.
-We added another field as boolean *fare split* that divided the *fare_amount* into higher or lower than median ($9.80).
+I added another field as boolean *fare split* that divided the *fare_amount* into higher or lower than median ($9.80).
 This field was our model target.
+This is our resulting model in BigML:

 ![](/resources/model_fare_class.png)